pabloroman-unc/partial-sums/README.md

 This repository contains examples of partial sums of orthogonal polynomials, including Hermite, Charlier, and Lommel polynomials.
 Each example includes Maple code with detailed comments explaining the steps involved.
 The plots are done with a Python script.

 ## Trajectories of the zeros of partial sums
+The file Trajectories.ipynb creates plots of the trajectories of the zeros of the partial sums of orthogonal polynomials as the parameter $t$ moves.
+The zeros of these polynomials are computed in the file Zeros-computations.maple.

 ### Trajectories of partial sums of Hermite polynomials
 Let $H_n(x)$ be the classical Hermite polynomials.
 The following video exhibits the trajectories of the zeros of the partial sums